pvgo80/pvgo80/README.md

 🔭 I’m currently freelancing and occasionally doing C4 contests.

-🌱 Learning all things web3 and taking the first steps with Rust.
+🌱 Learning all things web3, applied formal methods and taking the first steps with Rust.

 💼 In the past:
 - Management and lead researcher: de-identification protocols, machine learning security and data protection engineering.